 Ecommerce was always on an upward trajectory worldwide, but the lockdown and self-isolation have accelerated its growth in an unparalleled way.
-The closing of stores, restaurants, malls, and concerns for personal safety meant that people shifted to online buying in a big way.
+The closing of stores, restaurants, malls, and concerns for personal safety meant that people shifted to online buying through e-commerce websites in a big way.

 Image Source: iStock/SDI Productions

 But this acceleration has been apparent in some categories more than others.
 Work from home tools and social distancing measures have moved our focus from clothing to other things.
 Alcohol sales increased because, apparently, Zoom and wine is a thing.
 A small café and bookstore in Philadelphia, Uncle Bobbie’s went online and that, in combination with Black Lives Matter movement, made people start supporting it more.
 People flocked to ordering its books digitally and showed massive interest in its virtual events discussing books and social change topics.
 People also started cooking more at home, hence a rise in grocery sales too.
 And let’s not forget all those home improvement projects that dominated our social media feeds this summer.
 It spiked growth in home improvement materials by 14%.

 The data is enough to speculate that the eCommerce acceleration may not only continue but may be favorable for some industries more than others.
 According to the report by IBM, people are turning to online shopping during this time less for luxury goods (e.g.: clothes) and more for everyday necessities (e.g.: groceries).